Sru123456789/CS_731/README.md

 ## Usage ##

 #### Instructors ###
-- Register and login.
+-Register and login.
-- Create a new course.
+-Create a new course.
-- Register students in the course.
+-Register students in the course.
-- Upload course content.
+-Upload course content.

 ### Students ###

-- Register and login.
+-Register and login.
-- View the list of courses you are registered in.
+-View the list of courses you are registered in.
-- Access the course details and content.
+-Access the course details and content.